codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 {% endraw %}
 {% endhighlight %}

-The production pipeline assumes that the code is already scanned/validated and runs some integration tests as a final validation check before deploying the release to production:
+The production pipeline assumes that the code has been scanned/validated already, and runs some integration tests as a final validation check before deploying the release to production:

 {% include image.html
 lightbox="true"